mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/AddingRESTServices.md

 # Adding REST Services and Database Objects

-MRS supports the setup of a large number individual REST services.
+The MySQL REST Service supports the creation of a large number individual REST services.

-Each REST service has its own settings for URL path, host name, supported protocols, authentication options, and other settings.
-A service can expose a selected list of database schemas and objects.
+Each REST service has its own settings for URL path, authentication options, and other settings.
+A REST service can expose a selected list of REST schemas and REST objects, mapping to database schemas and objects.

-It is possible to perform an individual setup for each application and it is advised to setup an separate REST service for each application.
+It is advised to setup an separate REST service for each application that consumes a set of REST endpoints.

+## REST Service Lifecycle Management

+REST services can be placed in a number of different states during their lifecycle.

+### Development State

+When a new REST service is created, it will be only visible to developers.
+During this development state, REST schemas and object can be added, privileges be granted, the REST endpoints can be tested.

+In order to access the REST services in development state, a MySQL Router instance needs to be bootstrapped in developer mode.
+This type of setup is called a [MySQL REST Service development setup](#development-setup).

+### Published State

+Once a REST service is ready to be published, the corresponding flag can be set on the REST service.
+This makes the REST service accessible by all authenticated clients.

+### Disabled State

+Should a REST service be retired, it can be disabled by setting the corresponding flag on the REST service.

-**_Preconditions for Adding a REST Service_**
+## Preconditions for Adding a REST Service

 Before setting up a new REST service, ensure that the following preconditions are met: